synaptic-cleft/musescore-tutorial/README.md

 save as other format -->

 ## More
-If you want to learn more on MuseScore, check out the [YouTube videos](https://www.youtube.com/watch?v=YZ4kRzkHroU&list=PLTYuWi2LmaPGb4SKXHm9JULQ-0CH8KpUk) by George Hess.
+If you want to learn more about MuseScore, check out the [YouTube videos](https://www.youtube.com/watch?v=YZ4kRzkHroU&list=PLTYuWi2LmaPGb4SKXHm9JULQ-0CH8KpUk) by George Hess.
 It's a series of small videos that will teach you the MuseScore notation basics.